c2d7fa/sass-labmix/README.md

 not output any CSS.
 This means that importing them does not add a single byte to your CSS.

-See the [full documentation](https://xi.github.io/sass-planifolia/) for more details.
+See the [full documentation for sass-planifolia](https://xi.github.io/sass-planifolia/) for more details.
+The documentation for this fork has not yet been updated.

-# Quick start
+## Quick start

+The library for this fork has not yet been released, so use sass-planifolia instead for now:

     npm install sass-planifolia